allentown521/saladict/README_EN.md

 ### SnipDo (Windows)

 1. Download and install SnipDo in the [Microsoft Store](https://apps.microsoft.com/store/detail/snipdo/9NPZ2TVKJVT7)
-2. Download the SnipDo extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (pot.pbar)
+2. Download the SnipDo extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.pbar)
 3. Double click the downloaded file to install it.
 4. Selection some text, you can see the pot icon in the upper right corner of the selection, click the icon to translate.

 ### PopClip (MacOS)

 1. Download and install PopClip in the [App Store](https://apps.apple.com/us/app/popclip/id445189367?mt=12)
-2. Download the PopClip extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (pot.popclipextz)
+2. Download the PopClip extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.popclipextz)
 3. Double click the downloaded file to install it.
 4. Enable the pot extension in PopClip settings, and then you can translate by selecting text.